 This test methodology allows for a variety of approaches to security provision.

 Solutions with preventive and remediating capabilities are rated as described in section 3.1.1.

-Pure Endpoint Detection and Response (EDR) products are rated as described in section 3.12.
+Solutions configured for detection only are rated as described in section 3.12.

-Detection of an attack technique does not equivalate to protection against that technique.
-The rating paradigm for each product enrolled in the test is decided during the configuration phase.
+Detection of an attack technique does not equate to protection against that technique.
+The rating paradigm for each product enrolled in the test is decided during the configuration phase and cannot be changed during the test.